+Superintendent(s) - Michelle Wisbey

-Superintendent(s) - Robyn Prickett Assistant Superintendent(s) - Casson Klover
+Assistant Superintendent(s) - Landon and Troy Wisbey

 - 1. Read GENERAL RULES. - 2.
 A member may make up to 3 entries in this division with one entry per class per discipline (i.e., Rifle, Shotgun and/or archery). - 3.
 Exhibits in this division are open to educational displays or promotional posters.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
-Take care to select durable materials to withstand Fair conditions.
-Entries will prominently incorporate the 4-H Clover with KSRE branding and should include the Kansas 4-H Shooting Sports emblem.
-Failure to do so will penalize entry one ribbon color - 4.
+Take care to select durable materials to withstand Fair conditions. - 4.
 The educational display must be the standard tri-fold board ONLY, must not exceed standard tri-fold, 3' wide x 4' tall; 3'x4'; no additional table space available for promotional brochures or display items; content not to exceed display board borders.
 Failure to follow size limitations will penalize entry one ribbon color. - 5.
 Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders; Failure to follow size limitations will penalize entry one ribbon color.
 Posters will be displayed on wall or divider. - 6.
-Notebooks no larger than $8\frac{1}{2} \times 11$ . - 7.
+Notebooks no larger than $8 \frac{1}{2} \times 11$ . - 7.
 THE EXHIBIT SIZE RULE WILL BE STRICTLY ENFORCED!
 Exhibits exceeding the size guidelines will be penalized one ribbon color. - 8.
 EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS AND KANSAS STATE FAIR MANAGEMENT POLICIES.

 No "live" ammunition containing propellant or explosive powders may be used in any display!
 An inert substitution must be used in lieu of powder and "live ammunition.
 The substitution must be clearly described on the back of the poster, display, or in a notebook.
-Please remember that neither the Tri-Rivers Fair, Ottawa County Fair, nor the Central Kansas Extension District, nor the department of 4-H Youth Development, Kansas State University Research and Extension are liable for the loss or damage of any personal property included as part of your display. - 9.
-Name, district, age and year in project should be in a prominent location on the front of the poster, display, or notebook. - 10.
+Please remember that neither the Tri-Rivers Fair, Ottawa County Fair, nor the Central Kansas Extension District, nor the department of 4-H Youth Development, - Kansas State University Research and Extension are liable for the loss or damage of any personal property included as part of your display.

+9. Name, district, age and year in project should be in a prominent location on the front of the poster, display, or notebook. - 10.
 Exhibits will not be accepted if they are related to reloads. - 11.
 Educational Displays will be judged on the following points:

+1 7 7 6

 Stopping Power 15

 Interest, Holding Power 15

 4-H Project application 15

 Mechanical Power

 Personal Growth

-Educational Value
+Educational Value 25

-TOTAL
+TOTAL 100

-12. Posters will be e judged on the following points:
+be judged on the following points:

 Stopping Power 30

-Interest, Holding Power
+Interest, Holding Power 30

 4-H Project Application 25

-Mechanical Power
+Mechanical Power 15

-TOTAL 100